 In Lost In Oz, Alex finds the remains of Dorothy's house on the western border, and asks why.
 In the original Oz books, West and East were switched on the map.

 The final intro of Zoom in 2005 resembles the 70s intro more than the other intros.

 The live action adaptation of Mei-chan no Shitsuji pulls an interesting one of these, when Shibata Kento is at an amusement park with Mei and Mikuru, and points out a live super hero show at the park, but Mikuru isn't interested.
 Kento is played by Takeru Sato, better known (To this troper, at least) for playing Ryutaro Nogami of Kamen Rider Den-O. It's also worth noting that the actor playing the male lead is Hiro Mizushima, another Kamen Rider alum, in his case having played Souji Tendou from Kabuto.

-When Cersei comes to see Tyrion after he is injured in battle in Game Of Thrones, she says that "they said you had lost your nose, but it is not that bad".
+When Cersei comes to see Tyrion after he is injured in battle in Game of Thrones, she says that "they said you had lost your nose, but it's not that bad".
 In the original A Song of Ice and Fire book series, Tyrion atually lost his nose in that battle.

 In "Walk of Punishment", Kayla, one of the prostitutes Tyrion hires for Podrick, is commended for her ability to perform the "Meereenese Knot".
 This is referring to a difficulty George R. R. Martin had while writing book 5 of A Song of Ice and Fire involving the various characters in or heading to the city of Meereen.